 July 20 2017

 Preventable injuries lead to 200 000 hospital stays, 60 000 disabilities, and 13 000 deaths per year in Canada with direct costs of $20 billion.
 Overall, potentially unnecessary medical interventions are estimated to consume up to 30% of healthcare resources and may expose patients to avoidable harm.
 However, little is known about overuse for acute injury care.
-We aim to identify low-value clinical practices in injury care.
+This review aimed to identify low-value clinical practices in injury care.

-This review will contribute new knowledge on low-value clinical practices in acute injury care.
-Our results will support the development indicators to measure resource overuse and inform policy makers on potential targets for deadoption in injury care.
+This article will contribute new knowledge on low-value clinical practices in acute injury care.
+Our results will support the development of indicators to measure resource overuse and inform policy makers of potential targets for reducing these practices in injury care.

 Authors : Moore L, Boukar KM, Tardif PA, Stelfox HT, Champion H, Cameron P, Gabbe B, Yanchar N, Kortbeek J, Lauzier F, Légaré F, Archambault P, Turgeon AF.